-- 1. Understand the main legal forms of business in the UK;

-- 2. Understand the main principles of business accounting and the interpretation of accounts for each of the main legal forms of business;

-- 3. Understand the main internal and external options for financing a business;

-- 4. Understand the principles and application of the following taxes and allowances in the business context:

-- Income Tax;

-- National Insurance contributions;

-- Corporation Tax;

-- Capital allowances;

-- Value Added Tax;

-- Capital Gains Tax;

-- Inheritance Tax;

-- 5. Understand the impact of employment law on business;

-- 6. Understand the main principles of business protection insurance.
+- Understand the main legal forms of business in the UK; - 2.
+Understand the main principles of business accounting and the interpretation of accounts for each of the main legal forms of business; - 3.
+Understand the main internal and external options for financing a business; - 4.
+Understand the principles and application of the following taxes and allowances in the business context: - Income Tax: - National Insurance contributions; - Corporation Tax; - Capital allowances; - Value Added Tax; - Capital Gains Tax; - Inheritance Tax; - 5.
+Understand the impact of employment law on business; - 6.
+Understand the main principles of business protection; - 7.
+Understand the role of pensions in a business environment.